Hats-Protocol/hats-protocol/README.md

 In each case, the DAO uses a separate tool to attach the authority to the Hat.

-Hats is designed this way in order to be highly composable -- it will work with any tool, application, or protocol that can interact with ERC1155.
+Hats is designed to be highly composable -- it will work with any tool, application, or protocol that can interact with ERC1155.
 Further, it allows any number of such authorities or responsibilities to be attached to a single Hat, which greatly simplifies the process for DAOs of revoking those authorities as well as the process of role handoff.

 #### Exception: Hat Admins

-Hat admins are the one exception to the rule that authorities are external to the Hats Protocol.
+Hat admins are the one (very important!) exception to the rule that authorities are external to the Hats Protocol.
 Refer to the Admins section below for more details.

 <p align="right">(<a href="#documentation-top">back to contents</a>)</p>